gabrielstramontin/mslearn-security-fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 ### Task 2

-In this task you, as the admin, will assign Diego an Azure AD role in Privileged Identity Management.
+In this task you, as the admin, will assign Diego a Microsoft Entra ID role in Privileged Identity Management.

 1. Open the browser tab for the home page of the Microsoft Entra admin center.